 Either a URL string or a Request object, describing the HTTP request to make.

-Each request must match to a host entry in the manifest, using the baseUrl field.
+Each request must match to a connection entry in the manifest, using the baseUrl field.
 The request URL passed to the fetch function (or via a Request object) must start with the manifest entry’s baseUrl value to match.

 options